-The inspector saw many positive meaningful interactions between staff and residents and it was evident that staff had a good knowledge of residents' hobbies and interests.
+It was evident that staff had a good knowledge of residents' hobbies and interests.
 Activities provided were varied, interesting and informed by residents' interests, preferences and capabilities.
-The spiritual needs of the residents were facilitated, including Mass celebrated in the centre.
+The inspector heard how residents enjoyed the various outings scheduled for them including a trip to the library, a visit to the theatre with pizza afterwards and tea or coffee and cake in a local hotel.